What is a Mini-Mental State Examination (MMSE)?

 - visuospatial abilities — visual and spatial relationships between objects

 - ability to understand and follow instructions

 The MMSE test consists of a series of tasks such as:

-- memorising a short list of objects and then repeating the list back
+- memorising a few objects and then repeating the list back later

 - writing a short sentence that is grammatically correct, such as “The dog sat on the floor”